wp-plugins/quick-featured-images/README.txt

 == Changelog ==

+= 8.3.1 =
+* Fixed bug which displayed undesired thumbnail columns.
+Please reset your image column settings.
+* Tested successfully with WordPress 4.0.1
+* Revised headlines in start page of 'Set, replace, remove' for better comprehension
+* Updated *.pot file and german translation

 = 8.3 =
 * Fixed bug in 'Preset Featured Images' which prevented to recognize the first content image
 * Improved algorithm for better detection of the id of the first content image